GSA/search.digitalgov.gov/_posts/2017-02-27-content-overview.md

 If you don't like the default web results, you can choose to use another index.
 Options follow.

 **Option 1.
-Use Our DigitalGov Search Web Index.** We can index content that is sent to us by API or RSS.
+Use Our Search.gov Web Index.** We can index content that is sent to us by API or RSS.
 Email us at <search@support.digitalgov.gov> and we'll work with you to determine the best way for us to get your content.

 **Option 2.
 Buy and Use Google Site Search.** If you already have (or plan to purchase), [Google Site Search](https://www.google.com/work/search/products/gss.html){% external_link %}, we'll send a searcher's query to the search index you've provided and we'll render the results within our search results page.